 - A top section that helps make the coffee

 Moka pots are stovetop coffee pots and work a little differently than percolators.
 They are often called a stovetop espresso machine because the coffee they make tastes a lot like espresso.
-As a general rule, the only similarity between these two coffee pots is that they are both stovetop coffee pots that you can make coffee with using ground coffee.
+As a general rule, the only similarity comparing Moka pot vs percolator is that they are both stovetop coffee pots that you can make coffee with using ground coffee.
 Once you get past that, they are very different in many ways.

 Do Percolators and Moka Pots Brew Coffee the Same Way?